glorianbeda/satucommit/README.md

 ### AI Agent Slash Command Support

+**Important:** After installation, `satucommit` is installed globally via `npm link`.
+AI agents can directly execute `satucommit` commands without any configuration files.

-**Important:** The `satucommit init` command is just for displaying usage information - it doesn't create any configuration files.
+The `satucommit init` command is just for displaying usage information - it doesn't create any configuration files.
 All functionality is built into the CLI.

 After installation, you can run `satucommit init` to see usage: